HL7/US-Core-STU3/pages/_includes/guidance.md

 ﻿

-## Definitions, Interpretations and Requirements common to all US-Core actors
+## Definitions, Interpretations and Requirements common to all US Core actors
 {:.no_toc}

-This section outlines important definitions and interpretations used in the US-Core IG.
+This section outlines important definitions and interpretations used in the US Core IG.
 The conformance verbs used are defined in [FHIR Conformance Rules].

 ### 2015 Edition Common Clinical Data Set